ferrilab/ferrilab/guide/bitvec/data-structures/bitslice.md

 ### Set Queries

 The five query methods `.any()`, `.all()`, `.not_any()`, `.not_all()`, and `.some()` test how many bits in a region are set to `1`.
-As you can guess from the names, these methods have the following truth table:
+These methods have the following truth table:

 |Slice| `any` | `all` |`not_any`|`not_all`|`some` |
 |:---:|:-----:|:-----:|:-------:|:-------:|:-----:|